Joystream/joystream-landing/testnets/rome/forum-module.md

 ## Concepts

-- `ForumUserId`: Identifier used for forum user, which is used by `ForumUserRegistry` dependency.

 - `ForumUser`: Represents an actual forum user, which is provided by `ForumUserRegistry` dependency.

 - `ForumSudoId`: Identifies a forum sudo authority.

 - `Category`: Represents a forum category, and includes a title, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
 Is identified with an integer which is unique across all instances in all categories.

-- `Thread`: Represents a thread, and includes a title, creation date and `ForumUserId` of creator.
+- `Thread`: Represents a thread, and includes a title, creation date and identifier of `ForumUser` creator.
 Is identified with an integer which is unique across all instances in all categories.

-- `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and `ForumUserId` of creator.
+- `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and identifier of `ForumUser` creator.

-- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, `ForumUserId` of original creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.
+- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, identifier of original `ForumUser` creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
 Includes an instance of a `Post` or `ModeratedPost` - but not both, a thread identifier and a thread position identifier representing position in thread.
 Is identified with an integer which is unique across all instances in all categories and threads.